-Services that are covered for you What you must pay when you get these services Acupuncture for chronic low back pain You will pay the cost-sharing that applies to primary care Covered services include: services or specialist physician Up to 12 visits in 90 days are covered for Medicare services (as described under beneficiaries under the following circumstances: "Physician/Practitioner For the purpose of this benefit, chronic low back pain is Services, Including Doctor's defined as: Office Visits") depending on if Lasting 12 weeks or longer; you receive services from a primary care physician or • nonspecific, in that it has no identifiable systemic cause specialist. (i.e., not associated with metastatic, inflammatory, infectious disease, etc.); You pay these amounts until you reach the out-of-pocket not associated with surgery; and maximum. not associated with pregnancy.
-Your provider may need to An additional eight sessions will be covered for those obtain prior authorization. patients demonstrating an improvement.
-No more than 20 Referral is required. acupuncture treatments may be administered annually.
+Services that are covered for you What you must pay when you get these services Acupuncture for chronic low back pain You will pay the cost-sharing that applies to primary care Covered services include: services or specialist physician Up to 12 visits in 90 days are covered for Medicare services (as described under beneficiaries under the following circumstances: "Physician/Practitioner For the purpose of this benefit, chronic low back pain is Services, Including Doctor's defined as: Office Visits") depending on if Lasting 12 weeks or longer; you receive services from a primary care physician or • nonspecific, in that it has no identifiable systemic cause specialist. (i.e., not associated with metastatic, inflammatory, infectious disease, etc.); Your provider may need to obtain prior authorization. not associated with surgery; and not associated with pregnancy.
+An additional eight sessions will be covered for those patients demonstrating an improvement.
+No more than 20 acupuncture treatments may be administered annually.
 Treatment must be discontinued if the patient is not improving or is regressing.
 Provider Requirements: Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act) may furnish acupuncture in accordance with applicable state requirements.
 Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa)(5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: ☐ a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, □ a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e. Puerto Rico) of the United States, or District of Columbia.